Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 for $x, y \in B_1(0)$.

-Since the isometry group of hyperbolic space will play a prominent role in what follows, we will discuss it briefly now.
+We will now discuss the isometry group of hyperbolic space briefly.
+It will play a prominent role in what follows.
 Let $\bR^{n,1}$ denote Minkowski space, that is $\bR^{n+1}$ equipped with the quadratic form